abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 For managing Python on OzSTAR I suggest using Anaconda3 and `conda` environments.

 Despite its name, Anaconda3 is can be used for both Python 3 and Python 2 ([see warning about using Python 2](#python-3-vs-python-2)).
-However Anaconda3 has the tendancy to overwrite the `PATH` to certain libraries that are used for Python packages.
+However Anaconda3 has the tendency to overwrite the `PATH` to certain libraries that are used for Python packages.
 Examples of this include the HDF5-library [h5py](https://h5py.org/) and the MPI-library [mpi4py](https://mpi4py.readthedocs.io/en/stable/).
 It is a good idea to use the system modules on OzSTAR (except for the system Python) as they are compiled and optimized for the OzStar architecture.
-Therefore if you have a list of system modules that need to be loaded, make sure to load `anaconda3` first so that the other modules will overide the `anaconda3` paths as they are loaded.
+Therefore if you have a list of system modules that need to be loaded, make sure to load `anaconda3` first so that the other modules will override the `anaconda3` paths as they are loaded.
 Loading all modules after `anaconda3` means that those corresponding libraries are found earlier in the system `PATH` than `anaconda3`'s libraries.
 This ensures that everything is found in the correct place.
 To do this you can execute the following:

 ```
 module purge